zuzannna/HealthyTrees/README.md

 Logistic function is often used in social and life sciences to describe phenomena with binary outcomes ("*no tumor / tumor present*").
 I used it in my <a href="https://www.ncbi.nlm.nih.gov/pubmed/25240420">research</a> to describe how well we remember objects in visual space.
 There is nothing magical about it, in fact, you could also use cumulative <a href="https://en.wikipedia.org/wiki/Cumulative_distribution_function">normal</a>, <a href="https://en.wikipedia.org/wiki/Cauchy_distribution">Cauchy</a>, <a href="https://en.wikipedia.org/wiki/Gumbel_distribution">Gumbel</a> or <a href="https://en.wikipedia.org/wiki/Weibull_distribution">Weibull</a> (they differ slightly when it comes to asymptotes and other parameters).
 Basically, it can be described as:

+<a href="http://www.kyb.tue.mpg.de/fileadmin/user_upload/files/publications/pdfs/pdf944.pdf">Wichmann and Hill on fitting, sampling and goodness of fit of psychometric function</a>.

 ![logistic](images/logistic.png)

 Source: Wikipedia.org